OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.notificationbot.findchannel.md

 ## BotBuilderCloudAdapter.NotificationBot.findChannel() method

-Returns the first [Channel](./teamsfx.channel.md) where predicate is true, and undefined otherwise.
+Return the first [Channel](./teamsfx.channel.md) where predicate is true, and undefined otherwise.
 (Ensure the bot app is installed into the `General` channel, otherwise undefined will be returned.)

 <b>Signature:</b>